 Curriculum levels: Living World L3-8, NCEA Level 2 Biology: AS 2.3 Adaptations of plants to their way of life.

 Living World: Life processes — Recognise that all living things have certain requirements so they can stay alive.

-High school biology: Seed structure, germination, dormancy, scarification.
+High school biology: Seed structure, germination, breaking dormancy, scarification.